aaduggan/open-space-game-sandbox/Documentation/Design.Campaign.001.md

 At various points in the map, parts of the larger asteroid bodies have broken off and have drifted away.
 Though small compared to the original body, they represent obstacles of varying degree to player and NPC ships.

-### Hard Map Boundaries
+## Combat Radio Cone

-Due to the large amounts of data required for reliable communication with the drones they must operate in a relatively short range from the home ships.
+Due to the large amounts of data required for reliable communication with the drones they must operate in a relatively short range and in line of sight of the home ship or another ship on the same team.

 The different sides would rather destroy their drones then turn one over to the other side.

-The map will have hard boundaries that outline the playable game area even though the graphical representation may extend further way.

 ## Scale

 The game objects should be 1 unit per meter and be at a 1:1 scale with known object sizes of belt objects.

 # Characters